scylladb/scylladb/docs/architecture/compaction/compaction-strategies.rst

 This document covers how to choose a compaction strategy and presents the benefits and disadvantages of each one.
 If you want more information on compaction in general or on any of these strategies, refer to the :doc:`Compaction Overview </kb/compaction>`.
 If you want an explanation of the CQL commands used to create a compaction strategy, refer to :doc:`Compaction CQL Reference </cql/compaction>` .

-Learn more in the `Compaction Strategies lesson <https://university.scylladb.com/courses/scylla-operations/lessons/compaction-strategies/>`_ on Scylla University
+Learn more in the `Compaction Strategies lesson <https://university.scylladb.com/courses/scylla-operations/lessons/compaction-strategies/>`_ on ScyllaDB University

 .. _STCS1: